jmhelt/dotfiles/README.md

-# development-environment
+# Desktop environment
-Scripts to configure a new development environment
+Script and files to configure a new desktop environment.
+Just run `./install.sh`.